Wales 60+ Bursary

 You’ll need to read the bursary terms and conditions in full before completing the bursary application form.

 In the application form, be sure to show how you meet the eligibility criteria.
-It can then be submitted by post or by email to our Student Fees team.
+It can then be submitted by post or email to our Student Fees team.
 Contact details can be found on the application form.

 Applications must be submitted no later than nine months after the first day of the seasonal academic year in which your masters degree begins.